wazuh/wazuh-documentation/source/user-manual/registering/index.rst

   Open a session in the MacOS X agent host as a ``root`` user.

-  1. Run the ``agent-auth`` program, using the manager’s IP address:
+  1. To register the agent, run the ``agent-auth`` program, using the manager’s IP address:

-   .. include:: ../../_templates/registrations/common/set_agent_name.rst

    .. code-block:: console

     # /Library/Ossec/bin/agent-auth -m <manager_IP>

+   If the new agent’s name is not provided, it is set automatically using hostname.
+To specify the agent's name add ``-A <agent_name>`` to the command above.

-  2. Edit the agent's ``/Library/Ossec/etc/ossec.conf`` configuration file:
+  2. To enable the communication with the manager, edit the agent's ``/Library/Ossec/etc/ossec.conf`` configuration file:

    .. include:: ../../_templates/registrations/common/client_server_section.rst